christianhg/brummefar.dk/src/pages/currying-javascript.md

 One of the reasons our curried `slice` function is particularly reusable is that is "data last", e.i. the data that the function transforms is passed as the last argument.

-It would not have been possible to impement a generic `takeTwo` function if the Array was passed as the first argument:
+It would not have been possible to implement a generic `takeTwo` function if the Array was passed as the first argument:

 ```js
 const sliceCurried = xs =>